20 Things to Do Before You Retire in the 2020s

 3. Pay Attention: Understand the Rules, Follow Changes, Stay Tuned-In

-Yes, I just told you to cut through the noise.
+Yes, we just told you to cut through the noise.
 However, you still need to pay attention.
 Again, doing your own research is essential, as is finding resources you can trust.
-Like I mentioned earlier, the SECURE Act is a great example of why it’s important to stay tuned-in.
+Like we mentioned earlier, the SECURE Act is a great example of why it’s important to stay tuned-in.
 Listen to our episode of America’s Wealth Management Show Presidential Elections & the SECURE Act to learn more about the SECURE Act.
-We will also be putting more information out about it in the coming weeks, so check back.

 Educating yourself before retirement is paramount.
 However, it might not be enough to prepare you for our next thing to do before you retire in the 2020s…